How LDR Sensor Works

 2. Variable Resistor (Trim pot)

-If the preset knob is rotated in the clockwise direction, the sensitivity of the light intensity detection will increase.Β If the preset knob is rotated in the counterclockwise direction, the sensitivity of the light intensity detection will decrease.
+Rotating the preset knob clockwise increases the sensitivity of the light intensity detector.
+Rotating the preset knob counterclockwise reduces the sensitivity of the light intensity detection.

 4. Output LED

-When the LDR sensor detects the light, the green LED is activated.
-When the LDR sensor detects darkness, the green LED is turned off.
+When the LDR detects the light, the green LED is activated.
+When the sensor detects darkness, the green LED is turned off.

 How to make an LDR Sensor Module

-Connect the components as shown in the circuit diagram to build an LDR sensor module:
+Connect the components as shown in the circuit diagram to build an LDR light sensor module:

 2. 1K resistor is connected in series with the LED